FACT-Finder-Web-Components/documentation/markdown/4.x/en/ff-paging-dropdown.md

 > Note
 >
-> If you want to configure the number of possible pages shown in the dropdown, refer to your FACT-Finder UI -> Basic Settings -> Result listing -> Paging (Number of Links)
+> If you want to configure the number of possible pages shown in the dropdown, refer to your FactFinder UI -> Basic Settings -> Result listing -> Paging (Number of Links)

 ```html
 <ff-paging-dropdown>